GuillaumeCandela/GuillaumeCandela.github.io/_projects/3_project.md

 ## Rio de la Plata Specialization

 My specific contribution focused on the Rio de la Plata Basin during the 16th and 17th centuries, a region where Indigenous slavery has been historically understudied despite extensive documentation.
-This work built upon my doctoral research and previous publications on colonial Paraguay.
+This work built upon my doctoral research and previous publications on early colonial Paraguay.

 ### Key Research Areas

-**Urban Indigenous Slavery**: Documenting enslaved Indigenous peoples in early colonial cities like Asunción, Buenos Aires, and Santa Fe, challenging narratives that located Indigenous slavery only in frontier regions.
+**Urban Indigenous Slavery**: Documenting enslaved Indigenous peoples in early colonial cities of Rio de la Plata like Asuncion, Villarrica, Buenos Aires, Corrientes, and Santa Fe, challenging narratives that located Indigenous slavery only in frontier regions.

 **Legal Documentation**: Analyzing wills, sales records, and legal proceedings that provide rare glimpses into the lived experiences of enslaved individuals.